bcornelusse/ELEC0447-analysis-power-systems/lecture7_aclt.md

 <em> Long-term instabilities </em>

-On-load tap changers (OLTCs) change the turn ratio of the transformers feeding the distribution systems to keep the voltages on the secondary-side as close as possible to a given setpoint.
+On-load tap changers (OLTCs) change the turn ratio of the transformers feeding the distribution systems to keep the voltages on the secondary side as close as possible to a given setpoint.

-Let us consider the following circuit, where the primary side of the transformer is the high voltage network, and the secondary side the low/medium voltage network.
+Let us consider the following circuit, where the primary side of the transformer is the high voltage network, and the secondary side is the low/medium voltage network.

 The load on the secondary side is represented by a constant conductance $G$, consuming active power.